kiraware/PyBMKG/docs/how-to-guides.md

 ### Testing

 We use [pytest](https://docs.pytest.org/en/stable/) for testing.
-To run pytest you can use the following command
+To run pytest you can use the following command:

 ```console
 poetry run poe test